High Net Worth People Pay Taxes…A Lot Of Them

 Business Income Tax

-Many high net worth individuals are self-employed or own their business.
+Many high net worth individuals are self-employed or own their businesses.
 If you are self-employed, you are required to pay a separate self-employment tax on top of your regular income tax.
 As a self-employed individual, your net income from your work activities is taxable.

 If you are a business owner, you must pay taxes on the business’s net income.
 The specific taxation rules vary based on the business entity type.
 In addition to paying a tax on the business’s net income, your business may be responsible for excise tax and for various types of employment taxes.
 These include the federal unemployment tax, the federal income tax withholding and Social Security and Medicare taxes.